HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Other Project Contents

-Projects MAY contain other items involved in creating FHIR IGs, such as narrative content and configuration information.
+Projects MAY contain other content involved in creating FHIR IGs, such as narrative text, pictures, and configuration information.
+This additional content is not defined in this specification, but may be specified by implementations.

 ### FSH Language Basics

 #### Formal Grammar

-The grammar of FSH has been described using [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar)).
+The grammar of FSH has been described using [ANTLR4](https://www.antlr.org/) (see [Appendix](#appendix-formal-grammar-informative)).
 The ANTLR grammar captures the syntax of FSH, but is not a complete specification of for the language, since FSH defines the additional validation criteria for rules and items, and the behavior of rules in terms of FHIR artifacts.

 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.